ymlai87416/CarND-Capstone/README.md

 </table>

 ## Project background
-For this project, our team write ROS nodes to implement core functionality of the autonomous vehicle system, including traffic light detection, control, and waypoint following!
-We test our code using a simulator, and submit the project to Udacity to run it on Carla.
+For this project, our team writes ROS nodes to implement the core functionality of the autonomous vehicle system, including traffic light detection, control, and waypoint following!
+We test our code using a simulator and submit the project to Udacity to run it on Carla.

 The following is a system architecture diagram showing the ROS nodes and topics used in the project.